 In the words of (Tolonen, 2009), the model of simulation can help in structuring a compelling aspect for analyzing the risk of interest rate and liquidity risk.
 The simulation technique, can productively manage assets and liabilities.

-(Davis, E., Coates, J. and Collier, P. , 2011), mentioned that simulation model takes care of the following points:
+However, (Davis, E., Coates, J. and Collier, P. , 2011), mentioned that simulation model takes care of the following points:

 Shift in the absolute degree of interest rate